TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/BasicSetupOfALocalizedWebsite/TyposcriptConfiguration/Index.rst

 The "&L" variable
 """""""""""""""""

-Although it is not a requirement to use the L-variable for localization it is highly recommended because it has been hardcoded a large number of places to hold the uid of the sys\_language record (menus / realurl / TemplaVoilà / Page module / Preview links / etc.).
+Although it is not a requirement to use the L variable for localization it is highly recommended because it has been hardcoded a large number of places to hold the uid of the sys\_language record (menus / realurl / Page module / Preview links / etc.).

 The lines 1-3 configures that if the GET request variable "&L=X" is found it should be passed on to all generated links.